Myoscolex: Description

-As an Opabiniid
+As an opabiniid

-When described as an Opabiniid, Myoscolex is said to have at least 3 eyes, a thin proboscis jutting from under the proposed eyes, lateral lobes on the trunk, a tail fan on the posterior segments, and an upwardly curving trunk.
+When described as an opabiniid, Myoscolex is said to have at least 3 eyes, a thin proboscis jutting from under the proposed eyes, lateral lobes on the trunk, a tail fan on the posterior segments, and an upwardly curving trunk.
 It would have lived as a fast nektonic carnivore.
-However in 2022, new opabiniid Utaurora was described and Myoscolex is considered as animal with unknown affinity.
+However in 2022, a new opabiniid Utaurora was described, and Myoscolex is now considered an animal with an unknown affinity.

-As a Polychaete
+As a polychaete

-Myoscolex as a polychaete worm was unconventional in appearance being laterally flattened body with "rods" protruding from the ventral side.
-Movement would have been an undulation similar to that of Pikaia, and without the use of chaetae for propulsion, unlike other polychaetes.
+Myoscolex as a polychaete worm possessed a laterally flattened body with "rods" protruding from the ventral side.
+Movement would have been an undulation similar to that of Pikaia without the use of chaetae for propulsion, unlike other polychaetes.

 Preservation

 Myoscolex was preserved laterally compressed and in 4 layers.
 The outer two layers are composed of calcium carbonate and represents the skin, rods, lateral lobes, and possibly eyes and proboscis.
-The inner two layers were the internal muscles mineralized in apatite in resounding detail.
+The inner two layers were the internal muscles mineralized in apatite with resounding detail.